zzzprojects/html-agility-pack/docs2/pages/documentations/manipulation/manipulation.md

 # HTML Manipulation

-Traversing allow you to traverse through HTML node.
+Manipulation allow you to manipulate the HTML document.

 ## Properties